Joseph L. Mabel

 Over 25 years in the software development industry,

-both technical and management positions and in both contract and
+both technical and management, both contract and

 Technical Personnel Management: Consensus-building,